Wenlinhan/wenlinhan.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Wenlin (Winnie) Han is currently an associate professor (tenured), with [the Department of Computer Science, California State University, Fullerton, USA.](https://www.fullerton.edu/ecs/cs/faculty/)
+Dr. Wenlin Han is a tenured Associate Professor in the Department of Computer Science at California State University, Fullerton.

-Her research interests include Computer Science Education, AI, Cybersecurity, Applied Cryptography used in IoT, CPS, Blockchain and other latest applications.
+Her research and teaching focus on the integration of artificial intelligence in education and the enhancement of cybersecurity measures across various domains.

+She is an Award-Winning Researcher and Educator.

-She is IEEE senior member.
+She is an IEEE senior member.

-She is a voting member of IEEE Blockchain Standard.

-She is a receipient of Unity & Meta Grant Award.

 More
 ======